Best Known For

 Answer questions and see how you rank against other players.Play Now

-Alfred Sisley was born on October 30, 1839 in Paris.
-The Franco-German War financially ruined the Sisley family but Alfred still decided to make painting his full-time career and stuggled with poverty for the rest of his life.
+Alfred Sisley was born on October 30, 1839, in Paris, France.
+The Franco-German War financially ruined the Sisley family, but Sisely still decided to make painting his full-time career and stuggled with poverty for the rest of his life.
 He was an associate of Claude Monet and Pierre-Auguste Renoir.
-He died in 1899.
+Sisley died in Moret-sur-Loing, France, in 1899.

 Of all of the Impressionist artists of the period, Alfred Sisley was the purest landscape painter.
-He painted nearly 900 oil paintings and fewer than a dozen were still lifes and only one or two were genre scenes.
-The remainder were landscapes spanning from the forest of Fontainebleau and Louveciennes, London to Moret and Wales.
+He painted nearly 900 oil paintings, less than a dozen of which were still lifes and only one or two of which were genre scenes.
+The remainder were landscapes spanning from the forests of Fontainebleau and Louveciennes, London, to Wales and Moret-sur-Loing.
 He eschewed cityscapes, industrialization and human figures for the serenity of a pastoral setting.

 profile name: Alfred Sisley profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections